carmenpmoreno/react-movies-finder/README.md

 # Introduction
+Project to learn React and Redux frameworks.
 Movie finder with a favorites page to store your favorite movies.
 It includes a user menu and an option to store your opinion about the movies from the favorites page.
-A responsive website and a React and Redux project.
+A responsive website.

-It includes a mock login system that stores the username in sessionStorage.
+It includes a mock login system that stores the username in sessionStorage and recover it fron there when user refresh page.
 To log in, enter the user "general user".

-As a database I use the REST API http://www.omdbapi.com.
 To store favorite movies I use the browser's localStorage.
+As a database API to find the movies, I use the REST API http://www.omdbapi.com.

 # Getting Started